TritonDataCenter/manta-nfs/README.md

 Because the server caches Manta objects locally, care must be taken when accessing Manta in different ways or from different locations.
-There is no attempt to be coherent accross multiple systems.
+There is no attempt to be coherent across multiple systems.
 Given this, you should not run more than one instance of the server for the same Manta user.
 Likewise, you should not write to the same object using both NFS and the CLI.
 Reading objects using both NFS and the CLI is obviously fine.
 If you write an object